codewithvk/React-simple-portfolio/README.md

       },
   ]
   ```

-  - Same thing you can do with skill and main info, For that you can refer file `src/root.link.js ` & `src/SkillData.js`.
+The same customisations can be implemented in the skills and main sections.
+For that you can refer to the file `src/root.link.js` and  `src/SkillData.js`.

-  - If you want to add any skill which is not mentioned , then you need to download svg for skill logo, for that you can refer [here](https://github.com/codewithvk/React-simple-portfolio/blob/master/src/SkillData.js#L77)
+If you would like to add any skill which is not mentioned, then you will need to download a svg for  the skill logo, for that you can refer [here](https://github.com/codewithvk/React-simple-portfolio/blob/master/src/SkillData.js#L77).

 ## Contributor & Credit

-- I had use basic template from [Deelip's repo](https://github.com/Deelip7/react-portfolio) , Coustomised it and make thing centralized! <br />
+I used the basic template from [Deelip's repo](https://github.com/Deelip7/react-portfolio), customised it and made everything centralised! <br />
   ```
-  Do not Repet your self!
+  Do not Repeat your self!
   ```
-- Wanna Contribute or doubt , Fill free to drop mail work.vivekjaviya@gmail.com
+Want to contribute or have any queries?
+Feel free to drop me an email at work.vivekjaviya@gmail.com.